leoman730/notetoself/_posts/2016-02-22-clean-code.md

 ---
 layout: post
-title: "Clean Code"
+title: "Clean Code: A Handbook of Agile Software Craftsmanship"
 description: ""
-category:
+category: “Book”
 tags: []
 ---
 {% include JB/setup %}

 The book [Clean Code: A Handbook of Agile Software Craftsmanship] by Robert C. Martin (Uncle Bob) is highly recommended and respected by many software developers.
-From reading the first chapter, I am hooked.
+From reading the first chapter, I was hooked.
 This book is a must read by anyone who want to become a better coder and to write elegant code that is pleasae to read.

 * TOC